FIRE PUMP REPAIRS

 Real-World Fire Protection Outcomes

 Practical examples show how properly maintained sprinkler and pump systems prevent fires from escalating.
-In Preston, external sprinkler protection helped stop a fire spreading to a neighbouring building.
+In Preston, external sprinkler protection helped stop a fire from spreading to a neighboring building.
 In Broadmeadows, sprinkler activation helped prevent a factory incident from becoming a major structure fire.

 These outcomes depend on the entire system working correctly, including the pump set that supplies water.